puppetlabs/design-system/packages/design-system-website/foundations/ContentWriting.md

-The written word is how we engage with the user and is critical in providing clarity into how our products work.
+The written word is how we engage with the user.
 The importance of writing should not be overlooked and is equal in weight to design and development to providing a quality experience.

 ## Titles
-Titles label pages or content areas.
+Titles are used to label pages or content areas.
 Titles are also used for navigation, for example, in the PE sidebar.

 * Use the same heading for both the navigation and the page.
 * Use a single noun or noun phrase that describes the content of the page, for example, Events, Reports, or Unsigned Certificates.